 529 plans aren’t just for four-year programs

 You can use the funds in your Ohio 529 Plan almost anywhere you are comfortable sending your child and your money.
-529 plans can be used at any federally accredited educational institution, which is a post-secondary school that accepts federally financial aid.
+529 plans can be used at any federally accredited educational institution, which is a post-secondary school that accepts federal financial aid.
 If you want to confirm that the schools your child is interested in attending — whether vocational, two-year, four-year or graduate — accepts federal aid, then do a search to see if the institutions have a Federal School Code on the Free Application for Federal Student Aid (FAFSA).
 If the schools do, then you can use your 529 funds there.

 Due to the passage of the SECURE (Setting Every Community Up for Retirement Enhancement) Act at the end of 2019, qualified costs for apprenticeships — such as fees, textbooks, supplies, and equipment like required trade tools — now can be paid with 529 distributions.
 The apprenticeship program must be registered with the Secretary of Labor’s National Apprenticeships Act in order to use a 529 plan withdrawal.
 Interested parties can check the U.S. Labor Department’s search tool to confirm that a program is eligible